kumarlokesh2194/ROS_4_WHEEL_DRIVE/README.md

 3. Don't forget to source the path by using source ./devel/setup.bash
 4. Once finished, for spawning the bot in gazebo run: roslaunch my_gazebo simple_diffdrive.launch

-Enjoy learning, suggestions are welcomed I Would be updating the repository by adding some more functionality to the 4 wheel drive.